it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Testing_Rules_Determination.md

 ### 1. Initial Decision Tree

-Any time the testing rules need to be created or updated, there is a starting decision tree.
-For initial RABET-V iterations, there is a basic template ()[].
-For revision iterations, the starting tree is prior the decision tree that you are updating.
+Any time the testing rules need to be created or updated, start with a copy of the master decision tree.
+The master decision tree has all possible outcomes, even if they are not relevant for the product.

-Do we begin with a master tree and then simply it based on the current scores?
-What about the No security service relation?
-I think we use the Lattix scores possibly, and the usability maturity scores.
+The decision tree is currently implemented with (Silver Decisions)[http://silverdecisions.pl/].
+The master decision tree is located in this repository at (master decision tree)[].

-### 2. Modify Decision Tree
+### 2. Simplify Master Tree

-For a Initial Submission, the entire tree should be updated to reflect the initial architectural and software development maturity scores.
-For subsequent iterations, only portions of the tree related to the updated scores need to be changed.

-### 3. Review Decision Tree

-Who can review?
-TAC, Steering Committee?
-Review Committee?
+The master decision tree has a number of test conditions for maturity scores which are known at this point in the process, and thus can be simplified.
+To simply, remove the branches of the decision tree which are irrelevant.
+This will be branches corresponding to maturity scores other than the score the product/provider received.
+This should leave a simplified decision tree.

 ## Test Conditions